7 Reasons to Love the Overwater Bungalows at Punta Caracol Acqua Lodge

 The lodge is built over a thriving coral reef, where the snorkeling is nothing short of fabulous!

-While the reef itself (ten feet or so below the water’s surface) isn’t all that exciting, the abundance and variety of Caribbean marine life sure is.
+While the reef itself (ten feet or so below the water’s surface) isn’t especially colorful, the abundance and variety of marine life more than makes up for it.

-Simply put on your mask and fins and step down the ladder hanging off your deck.
+Simply slip on your mask and fins, then climb down the ladder hanging off your deck.
+And voilà, you’re in the middle of a Caribbean aquarium.

-We spied a barracuda, at least six feet in length, hanging motionless in the water underneath one bungalow.
-And a conch, the size of a football, was fascinating to watch as it crawled slowly along.
+We also spied a barracuda, at least six feet in length, hanging motionless in the water underneath one bungalow.
+And a conch, the size of a football, was fascinating to watch as it crawled slowly along the sea floor.

 To top things off, the aquamarine water is crystal clear and warm.

-Originally built in 2000, Punta Caracol’s nine two-story wooden cabins are very cute.
+Built in 2000, Punta Caracol’s nine two-story wooden cabins are delightfully rustic.

-And how nice to drift off to sleep listening to cicadas, the occasional splish-splash of water beneath and the sounds of nature!
+And how nice it was to drift off to sleep listening to cicadas, the occasional splish-splash of water beneath and the sounds of nature!

 Punta Caracol Suites